 Evara Health Institute offers enrollment support to prospective students.
 This support includes campus tours to familiarize potential students with the institute's facilities.
 Prospective students receive information about the educational programs offered, as well as the admission criteria.
 The institute provides an overview of its transfer credit policy and procedures.
 Admissions Representatives guide students through the enrollment paperwork and process, ensuring a smooth transition into their chosen programs.
-Individuals seeking information about the Institute's educational programs and/or interested in enrolling in a program may contact the Student Services team by emailing EvaraAdmissions@hcnetwork.org, calling (813) 784-0373, or visiting the campus Monday through Friday between the hours of 9:00 am and 8:00 pm.
+Individuals seeking information about the Institute's educational programs and/or interested in enrolling in a program may contact the Student Services team by emailing EvaraAdmissions@hcnetwork.org, calling 727-824-8181, or visiting the campus Monday through Thursday between the hours of 9:00 am and 8:00 pm or Friday between the hours of 9:00 am and 4:00 pm.